ahefner/piddling-plugins/README.md

 Piddling Plugins is a simple way to enable plugin-style extensions to an application which can be enabled and disabled dynamically.
-It operates by using `CHANGE-CLASS` to dynamically add and remove behavior mixins from an object.
+It operates by using `CHANGE-CLASS` to add and remove behavior mixins from an object.

 It was originally written for the [Shuffletron][shuf] music player.
 I considered naming it "trivial-plugins" but decided that was too presumptuous.